Scale Contrastive Learning with Selective Attentions for Blind Image Quality Assessment: Experiments

 \subsection{Generalization Capability Validation}

-To evaluate the generalization capability of CSFIQA, we conducted cross-dataset validation experiments.
-The model is trained on one dataset and tested on others without parameter adjustments in these experiments.
-The results in Tab.~\ref{crossdata} show the average SRCC across five datasets.
-Notably, CSFIQA performed best in all cross-dataset validations, including solid results on the LIVEC and KonIQ datasets.
-These outcomes are attributed to our scale-level contrastive learning module's extensive scale information and the filtering and focusing power of the information enhancement module, highlighting the exceptional generalization ability of the CSFIQA model.
+To validate the generalization of our model, CSFIQA, we conducted cross-dataset experiments, training on one dataset and testing on others without any fine-tuning.
+As shown in Tab.~\ref{crossdata}, which reports the average SRCC scores, CSFIQA achieved the best performance in all evaluations, with particularly strong results on the LIVEC and KonIQ datasets.
+We attribute this robust generalization to our model's unique architecture.
+The SCL and NSM modules excel at differentiating quality variations across scales, while the SFA module effectively focuses on the most salient information.
+This confirms our model's exceptional generalization ability.